duydd25031999/TC_note/Software Development/Introduction_Questions.md

         - Dự án thành công trong việc gọi vốn nhiều lần
         - Học được nhiều về thích nghi yêu cầu thay đổi nhanh, giao tiếp khách hàng, quản lý nhóm nội bộ
 - English sample answer:

-    - This project is a web-based chatbot platform that supports server and cloud management tasks.
+- My last project was building a web-based chatbot platform that supports server and cloud management tasks.
 - The chatbot initially answers user prompts using AI, with expert review and enhancement afterward.
-    - About technical stack:
-        - Front-end is developed with Vue 3 and Socket for real-time interactions.
+- I worked on the front-end using Vue 3 and Socket for real-time interactions.
-        - Back-end is developed with Python, including AI server integration, fully developed by the client.
-    - Our team mainly handled Front-end development, UI/UX design, and Admin system development.
-        - We collaborated from the project's beginning, designing and developing from the very first interface.
+- We collaborated from the project's beginning, we setted up Front-end side for this product, designed and developed all Front-end interfaces
-    - After two years of development, the project is currently expanding to build a Web Terminal where users can execute server commands directly from the browser.

 - My Responsibilities in project:
 - Participated in presale activities for new phases.
 - Designed high-level and low-level solutions for new features.
 - Created work breakdown structures (WBS) for task management.
 - Assigned tasks and supported internal team collaboration.
 - Implemented, tested, and delivered each phase to the client.
 - The project successfully secured multiple rounds of investment, largely based on the demos we developed.
 - I have learned from project:
 - Improved adaptability to rapid client-driven changes.
 - Enhanced communication skills with clients and stakeholders.
 - Strengthened internal leadership and team management skills under dynamic conditions.

 ## Project Introduction